neurodebian/neurodebian/sphinx/index.rst

 ***********************************************

-This repository provides mostly neuroscience-related packages to be used on Debian systems (or a Debian-derivates like Ubuntu).
+This repository provides mostly neuroscience-related packages to be used on Debian systems (or Debian-derivatives like Ubuntu).
 It contains both unofficial or prospective packages which are not available from the main Debian archive, as well backported or simply rebuilt packages also available elsewhere.